+- Review objectives of the UKB Study

+- Summarize efforts undertaken as part of the UKB Study

-- 3) Discuss general interests of the Subregion; - 4) Review the purpose and benefits of IRWMPs; - 5) Review the purpose of Pilot Project; - 6) Discuss funding opportunities for the Tulare Lake Basin; and, - 7) Determine next steps and of the purpose of the Pilot Project.
+- Discuss general interests of the Subregion

+- Review the purpose and benefits of IRWMPs

+- Review the purpose of Pilot Project

+- Discuss funding opportunities for the Tulare Lake Basin

+- Determine next steps and of the purpose of the Pilot Project

 The Project Team then used a special PowerPoint to communicate the findings of the report Economies of Scale Pilot Project.
 An hour was allocated to this part of the meeting and participants were given the opportunity to ask questions and get clarification from the lead engineer.
 The Project Team then transitioned back to the introductory and guiding PowerPoint to discuss next steps to continue advancing solutions in the Subregion using the Pilot Project.
-Participants were also provided information on how to become a Member or Interested Party of the Kings Basin Water Authority.
-The meeting concluded with an evaluation session.
+Participants were also provided information on how to become a member or interested party of the Upper Kings IRWM Authority.
+The meeting concluded with a project evaluation session.